 #4 – Mass-Hoppers

-There are over 11,000 known species in 2,400 genera of grasshopper in the world, covering every continent except Antarctica (although they may have even existed there before Pangea broke apart).
+There are over 11,000 known species in 2,400 genera of grasshopper in the world, covering every continent except Antarctica (although they may have been primitive grasshoppers there before Pangea broke apart).

 They hail from the order Orthoptera, which is split into the suborders Caelifera (grasshoppers) and Ensifera (crickets, katydids, etc.).
 This split is quite recent, geologically, occurring during the devastating Permian-Triassic (P-Tr) extinction event 250 million years ago.